-Click reduce to Read Only, add a path, and click OK.
+Click 🚾 on the Tool Bar; or open the Task tab, click Reduce to Read Only, add a path, and click OK.

 The Grant Folder Permissions box displays the Read configuration for all users for the selected object.
 See Using the Browse tab to grant permissions.